llms.txt explained: Step-by-step guide & practical example

 Why is llms.txt so hotly debated?

-The debate was sparked by the initial lack of official adoption, but has shifted from a theoretical to a practical discussion thanks to hard evidence from log files.
+The debate ignited over the initial lack of official adoption, but has shifted from a theoretical to a practical discussion as log file evidence emerged.

-• Lack of official confirmation: For a long time, no major player officially announced its use.
+• No official confirmation: For a long time no major player officially announced adoption – this has partially changed (more on that below).

-• The “keywords meta tag” analogy: Google’s John Mueller compared llms.txt to the obsolete keywords tag.
-As he is quoted in the Search Engine Roundtable, a trustworthy AI would have to verify a website’s claims anyway.
+• The “Keywords Meta Tag” analogy: Google’s John Mueller compared llms.txt to the obsolete Keywords tag.
+As he is quoted in the Search Engine Roundtable, a trustworthy AI should verify a website’s claims regardless.

-• High maintenance effort: The benefit seemed speculative for a long time.
+• High maintenance effort: The benefit for classic search remains speculative.

-You can either create an llms.txt file manually with a text editor, which offers maximum control, or conveniently generate it using plugins like Yoast SEO for WordPress.
+You can create an llms.txt file either manually with a text editor for maximum control, or conveniently via plugins like Yoast SEO for WordPress.

-Method 1: Manual creation – The strategic high road
+Method 1: Manual creation – The strategic gold standard

 1. Create a new text file: Open a simple text editor (like Notepad on Windows or TextEdit on Mac) and name the file llms.txt.